Are You Getting What You Pay For? Auditing Model Substitution in LLM APIs: Model verification techniques and robustness analysis

 \section{Model verification techniques and robustness analysis}

 LLM service providers offer a wide range of interfaces, from basic text-only web chats to advanced APIs that allow control over decoding parameters and access to token log probabilities (\Cref{tab:service_providers} and \Cref{tab:service_providers_doc}).
-This variation determines which verification techniques can be applied.

-We evaluate each technique based on its required access level: (1) text-only output, (2) access to additional information (e.g., log probabilities) or control via APIs, and (3) reliance on provider-supplied information (e.g., TEEs discussed in \Cref{sec:tee}).
-For each method, we assess its effectiveness and robustness against the attacks described in \Cref{sec:attacks}.
+The level of information disclosure significantly constrains which verification techniques can be applied.
+In this section, we systematically evaluate various auditing methods across different access levels: (1) text-only output, (2) output plus metadata (e.g., log probabilities, activations), and (3) provider-supplied integrity (e.g., TEEs in \Cref{sec:tee}).
+For each technique, we detail the methodology, describe our experimental setup for evaluating its robustness against the adversarial scenarios outlined in \Cref{sec:attacks}, and analyze its effectiveness.